“Hey, hey, have you ever tried… reaching out to the other side?”

 Gone, Gone Beyond is an immersive a/v spatial cinema work by People Like Us (Vicki Bennett), which breaks the rectangle, smashing the thin screen into tiny fragments, looking beyond the frame, climbing through to see what’s behind.

-Commissioned by Naut Humon, the founder of immersive theatre project CineChamber, Gone, Gone Beyond is a 10 screen /8 speaker work by Vicki Bennett with seamless wrap around projection and surround sound, where the audience sit inside.
+The initial work was commissioned by Naut Humon, the founder of immersive theatre project RML CineChamber, Gone, Gone Beyond is a 10 screen / 6 or 8 speaker piece, with seamless wrap around projection and surround sound where the audience sit inside.
 It comprises of movie and musical compositions, animated and sample-based/musique concrète collage juxtaposed with content filmed/recorded by the artist, all sewn together in a giant patchwork.
-Pull on a thread and watch whole new narratives expand and unravel all at once on a 360 palette.
+Pull on a thread and watch whole new narratives expand and unravel all at once on a 360º palette.
 The project has been a work in progress since 2017, and showed for the first time in Autumn 2021 in feature length format.

 The work’s title and underlying concepts come from the Heart Sutra, a key Buddhist text, describing how all phenomena are empty in form yet ultimately interconnected.
 The last lines of the Heart Sutra say ‘gate gate pāragate pārasamgate bodhi svāhā’, which means “gone, gone beyond, gone beyond that a bit more, and then beyond that a bit further”.
 This reflects perfectly the action of going beyond the frame to where there are no edges to the narrative – just emptiness.